Previous chapter | Index | Next chapter

 Wei Wuxian discarded the too-heavy sword and ran as fast as he could toward his shijie.
 He pushed every confused disciple out of his way, calling her name over and over, though there was too much noise now for her to hear.
 He knocked into Wen Zhuliu’s back.
 He pulled Jiang Yanli aside so harshly that she fell, too, the unmistakable sound of a breaking bone ringing even through the chaos.

-As the iron touched his chest, the only thing Wei Wuxian saw was Wang Lingjiao’s surprised face.
+As the iron touched his chest, the only thing Wei Wuxian could see was Wang Lingjiao’s surprised face.